Jack10843/Jack10843.github.io/_pages/about.md

 News
 ======
+ - 8 November, 2025: Our paper [Variational OOD State Correction for Offline Reinforcement Learning](https://arxiv.org/abs/2505.00503) has been accepted by *The 40th Annual AAAI Conference on Artificial Intelligence (AAAI)*, 2026.
  - 29 October, 2025: Our paper [Beyond Non-Expert Demonstrations: Outcome-Driven Action Constraint for Offline Reinforcement Learning](https://arxiv.org/abs/2504.01719) has been accepted by *Pattern Recognition*, Elsevier, as a regular paper.
  - 29 September, 2025: Our paper [Towards Reliable Offline Reinforcement Learning via Lyapunov Uncertainty Control](https://doi.org/10.1109/TNNLS.2025.3616159) has been accepted by *IEEE Transactions on Neural Networks and Learning Systems* as a regular paper.
  - From 14 April, 2025: I started working as a visiting researcher at [Machine Learning & Systems Laboratory](https://mls.ist.osaka-u.ac.jp/en/member.html), [Graduate School of Information Science and Technology](https://www.ist.osaka-u.ac.jp/english/).
 My advisor here is [Professor Yoshinobu Kawahara](https://mls.ist.osaka-u.ac.jp/en/~kawahara/).